Sierra Nevada Brewing Company: Special release

 Annual "Special Release" beers produced by Sierra Nevada include Bigfoot Barleywine Style Ale, Hemisphere Harvest Ales and Chico Harvest Estate Ale.

 Bigfoot is brewed with two types of malt and three differing hops, and tops out at 9.6%ABV.
 It is a barleywine, but due to alcohol laws in the U.S. it must be marketed as a "barleywine style ale".
 Only alcohols derived from fruits, not grains, can be marketed as wine.
 It first won medals at the Great American Beer Festival in 1987.
 It is generally released January–February of each year.

 The brewery releases both a Northern and Southern Hemisphere Harvest "wet hop" ale.
-Introduced in 1996 as Harvest Ale, Northern Hemisphere utilizes wet (undried) hops from eastern Washington for its "fresh harvest" ale.
+Introduced in 1996 as Harvest Ale, Northern Hemisphere uses wet (undried) hops from eastern Washington for its "fresh harvest" ale.
 It was the first fresh-hop ale brewed in the United States.
 The brewery later introduced Southern Hemisphere which features wet hops from New Zealand.

 The Chico Estate Harvest Ale is brewed with organic wet hops and barley grown on the brewery's premises.

 Old Chico Crystal Wheat, a wheat beer, is named in memory of the Chico Brewery which operated in the town during the 19th century.
 Old Chico brand beers are only distributed in the northern California area around Chico.

 The "Resilience Butte County Proud IPA" is a limited edition IPA, released to benefit recovery efforts for the Camp Fire, which impacted areas nearby Sierra Nevada's Chico brewery in 2018; about 50 Sierra Nevada employees lost their homes in the fire.
 Resilience IPA is brewed at the Chico and Mills River, North Carolina breweries, and over 1,500 other breweries signed up to brew and sell the beer.